aseeler/tp_ngs_scarabi/README.md

 ## UMAP
 Neighbors and clusters were found then visualized by UMAP.
 Resolution : 0.5

+## Downloading markers for different cell types
+Markers were obtained from https://flower.ens-lyon.fr/tp_ngs/scarabi/Li2016/Markers.csv

+## Locating expression of genes for each cell type on the UMAP
+Using Featureplot

 #Tools
 ##Salmon and Alevin
 To count the number of cells that were analyzed and attribute a gene name to every sequence that was sequenced